isabella232/depot3/README.md

-d3 adds these, capabilities and more, to Casper's package handling:
+d3 adds these capabilities and more to Casper's package handling:

 * Automatic software updates on clients when new versions are released on the server
 * Pre-release piloting of new packages